If you haven't installed devtools before, # now is the time by uncommenting next line: # install.packages("devtools") # Install the Gmisc package using: devtools::install_github("gforge/Gmisc") # After installing the Gmisc package # you can install the Greg package using: devtools::install_github("g

 Some of the neat Gmisc functions that you will find are:

 - forestplot2 – an adaptation of the rmeta package forestplot with some additional tweaks

 - htmlTable (see also examples here) – it is often difficult to convert LaTeX into word without some loss to design, therefore I’ve created an alternativ to the Hmisc latex() function with basically the same parameters and output but that works in markdown.
-I recommend opening the html-document in LibreOffice, and from there exporting to Word.
-This since Word does a very poor job at reading html formatting.
+You can now simply copy-paste the table into Word.

 - getDescriptionsStatsBy – for generating a table 1 this is a very useful function that makes this much easier.

 - transitionPlot – for generating a transition plot

 - bezierArrowSmpl/bezierArrowSmplGradient – nicer alternatives to the default bezier arrow.

 - printCrudeAndAdjusted – a useful function for generating a table with a models crude and adjusted estimates.

 - plotHR – this is based upon r-forge Reinhard Seifert’s plotHR function.
 The function allows multiple models to be plotted on top of eachother, when used together with transparency (the alpha channel of the rgb) it is very convenient for comparing different subgroups, time-spans or adjusted/unadjusted regressions.

 I hope you find the packages as useful as I do.
 And in case you were wondering – Yes, the Gmisc name is a ripoff from Frank Harrell’s useful Hmisc-package.